 Gray hair is different from pigmented hair.
 They are more fragile and doesn’t have that strength and elasticity.
 Heat and chemical styling may strip away the protein present on the surface of the hair.

-Protein treatments binds the lost protein on hair cuticles that stripes away due to damage caused by overstyling gray hair.
+Protein treatments bind the lost protein on hair cuticles that stripes away due to damage caused by over-styling gray hair.

 Keratin Treatment is one of them.
 Let us know more about this treatment and how beneficial is it for natural gray hair.

 1. What is Keratin?